thundercore/developers-portal/docs-en/stblecoin-trustwallet.md

 ---
 id: stblecoin-trustwallet
-title: Add TT-StableCoin to Trust wallet
+title: Add TT20-StableCoin to Trust wallet
 ---

 ## Intro
-Here’s a guide to show you how to add TT-USDT or TT-DAI to your Trust wallet.
+Here’s a guide to show you how to add TT20-USDT or TT20-DAI to your Trust wallet.
 Please note that Trust wallet is a third party wallet, if you have questions about the wallet, please contact with wallet provider directly.

-*TT-StableCon: TT-USDT, TT-DAI (learn [more](https://www.wikiwand.com/en/Stablecoin) about stablecoin)*
+*TT20-StableCon: TT20-USDT, TT20-DAI (learn [more](https://www.wikiwand.com/en/Stablecoin) about stablecoin)*

-## Add TT-USDT to Trust wallet
+## Add TT20-USDT to Trust wallet

 1. Open Trust wallet and click on the “+” in the top right corner.